adaptlearning/adapt-contrib-bookmarking/README.md

 <img src="https://github.com/adaptlearning/documentation/blob/master/04_wiki_assets/plug-ins/images/bookmarking01.gif" alt="bookmarking in action">

-Upon returning to the course, a prompt inquires whether the learner would like to continue where she or he left off.
-If the learner indicates "yes", the course navigates to the most recently visited structural element (page, block, or component) based on configuration. **Bookmarking** only works [**Spoor**](https://github.com/adaptlearning/adapt-contrib-spoor) is enabled and the course is being presented in a learning management system.
+Upon returning to the course, a prompt inquires whether the learner would like to continue where they left off.
+If the learner selects "yes", the course navigates to the most recently visited structural element (page, block, or component), based on configuration.
+If the learner selects "no", the course remains at the top-level menu.

+This prompt will not appear on first launch or if the user exits from the top-level menu.

 [Visit the **Bookmarking** wiki](https://github.com/adaptlearning/adapt-contrib-bookmarking/wiki) for more information about its functionality and for explanations of key properties.